Contributing to KPHP

 Next, you need to tie codegeneration and C++ implementation together.

-As you resulted in having 3 different inferrings, you need at least 3 C++ functions: say, you name them int_power(), float_power(), and mixed_power() and implement them somewhere in runtime — in kphp_core.h for example; the last one not only returns mixed but accepts mixed also, even though arguments could be inferred as clean types, they would be implicitly converted to mixed — it's easier to create a single function without lots overloads in this case.
+As you resulted in having 3 different inferrings, you need at least 3 C++ functions: say, you name them int_power(), float_power(), and mixed_power() and implement them somewhere in runtime — in runtime-core.h for example; the last one not only returns mixed but accepts mixed also, even though arguments could be inferred as clean types, they would be implicitly converted to mixed — it's easier to create a single function without lots overloads in this case.

 On codegeneration of op_pow, you take the inferred result and output calling one of these functions.